nielskrijger/blog/posts/2021-08-30-how-to-structure-code.md

 Organizing code is essential for readability.
 Plenty of senior devs with loads of experience still struggle to organize code, including me.
 It's an ongoing effort.

-A human brain can only process so many things, and in practice that is quite limited.
-For example, try to remember the following number: 1984319879.
-Very few humans are able to recall that number without some tricks and/or significant effort.

-Hence thoughtful naming of variables and functions, filenames, directories, and splitting things up helps in navigating your code.

-Reusability in software is often not that important as claimed; but organizing your code is.
+Reusability in software is often not that important as claimed; but organizing your code is always important.

 ## 3. Atomic Design

 I would recommend reading up on "[Atomic Web Design](https://bradfrost.com/blog/post/atomic-web-design/)".
-It structures code from high-level to fine-grained with the terms "Atoms => Molecules => Organisms => Templates => Pages" (from small to big components).
+It structures code from fine-grained to high-level components with the terms "Atoms => Molecules => Organisms => Templates => Pages" (from small to big components).

-"Atomic Design" makes a good foundation on how to structure components.
+"Atomic Design" describes a decent foundation on how to structure components.

 However, I would avoid naming everything in your codebase "Atom, Molecule, Organism, Template" which quickly becomes confusing; an explicit classification of your components by their type might cause unnecessary discussion (is it a Molecule or an Organism?).
 Just think of Atomic Web Design as a guideline, not a set design patterns that must be followed rigorously.

 ## 4. Keep it small & simple

 Keeping function/class/file complexity low is tricky.
-Often code grows and deadlines are short.
+Code grows and deadlines are near.

 A good JavaScript plugin that helps with this is [eslint-plugin-sonarjs](https://github.com/SonarSource/eslint-plugin-sonarjs) (particularly [cognitive complexity](https://github.com/SonarSource/eslint-plugin-sonarjs/blob/master/docs/rules/cognitive-complexity.md)).
 Having an ESLint error yell at you is usually a good trigger to start refactoring.
 Other languages tend to have similar linters available (at least for Java and Golang I've used them).

-Even if cognitive complexity of your functions is low; huge files with lots of code are complex and daunthing no matter what you do.
+Even if cognitive complexity of your functions is low; large files with lots of code are complex and daunting no matter what you do.
 As a rough rule of thumb I try to keep files below 300 Lines of Code (LoC), and start to consider restructuring if they grow > 150 LoC.
 (For Golang that might be a bit higher though ¯\_(ツ)_/¯ )

 ## 5. Add stable dependencies, avoid unstable dependencies